We are transforming Alberta’s health system to a new Alberta model of care that adopts a recovery-oriented approach for addiction and mental health.

 - Supporting the implementation of the My Recovery Plan software at publicly funded addiction treatment facilities to improve data and outcomes reporting.

 Communities can create effective solutions tailored to the local context through involving a broad range of partners as co-creators.
 Investment in building capacity in communities will speed up development of new sustainable, practical and evidence informed innovations.

 Actions we're taking

 Alberta’s government continues to strengthen recovery-oriented systems of care across the province by:

-- Building 6 recovery communities in Calgary, Edmonton, Red Deer, Lethbridge, Gunn and on the Blood Tribe First Nation, to provide holistic long-term residential addiction treatment to Albertans experiencing addiction.
+- Building 11 recovery communities across Alberta to provide holistic long-term residential addiction treatment to Albertans experiencing addiction.

-- Increasing mental health and addiction supports for children and youth in classrooms and communities.
+- Increasing mental health supports for youth with complex needs in classrooms and communities.

 - Expanding access to life-saving opioid agonist treatment medications, including the Sublocade injection.

-- Creating hybrid health and police facilities to better integrate services and expanding therapeutic living units to all provincial correctional facilities
+- Integrating health and police services and expanding therapeutic living units to provincial correctional facilities.

 - Supporting youth mental health hubs to provide young Albertans with a one-stop shop for services that improve their mental health and overall wellness.